 by Lara from Both Feet on the Road

-So as a vegan traveler you can eat your heart out in Sri Lanka.
+So as a vegan traveller, you can eat your heart out in Sri Lanka.
 Besides all the options for vegan rice and curry, there are plenty of other vegan signature Sri Lankan dishes.
 From yummy snacks such as fresh fruit to dishes such as masala dhosa or roti.

-One important thing to know before traveling to Sri Lanka as a vegan is that you shouldn’t expect the food to be labeled vegan.
+One important thing to know before traveling to Sri Lanka as a vegan is that you shouldn’t expect the food to be labelled vegan.
 The term itself is not widely known, it’s just that Sri Lankan food is delicious and often vegan.

 You just need to double-check whether they have used the following hidden non-vegan ingredients: ghee, shrimp paste, dried fish, and milk powder.
-But Sri Lankans are known for their friendliness, so all you have to do is ask and you will be served a yummy vegan meal in no time!
+But Sri Lankans are known for their friendliness, so all you have to do is ask, and you will be served a yummy vegan meal in no time!

 Worst – UGANDA